-If you dislike marketing or simply find it a frustrating waste of time and money, today’s post is especially for you.
+If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 Just how frustrating is marketing?

-The vast majority of small business owners I’ve spoken to over the past 25 years, work hard.
+The vast majority of small business owners I’ve spoken with over the years, work hard.
 They put a lot of hours in, too.
 Yet they feel compelled to tell me that when it comes to marketing their products or services, they’re lazy.

 And it’s just not true.